morgwai/servlet-scopes/README.md

 ## NOTES ON JAKARTA SUPPORT

 Jakarta flavor is currently based on [repackaged version of Guice](https://github.com/GedMarc/GuicedEE-Services) from [GuicedEE project](https://guicedee.com/), that has some [unresolved](https://github.com/GedMarc/GuicedEE-Services/issues/16) [issues](https://github.com/GedMarc/GuicedEE-Services/issues/17).
-It seems to work ok for simple cases, but should not be considered production ready at this time.<br/>
+It seems to work ok for simple cases, but more testing is needed.<br/>
 `servlet-scopes` should however work properly with any other jakarta-repackaged build of Guice with compatible API provided at assemble or runtime.
 "Compatible API" means the only difference from the upstream API is an exact renaming of all `javax` references to `jakarta`.